deep-diver/LLM-As-Chatbot/README.md

 ....
 """
 ```
+- additionally provides two additional helper buttons
+  - `continue` button lets AI to finish the previously in-completed respone.
+It simply sens `continue` message to the model, and `continue` message gets omitted in the post processing phase.
+  - `summarize` button lets AI to summarize the conversations so far in three sentences.
+There might be better prompt to generate summary, and this should be explored.

-- it provides an additional script to run various configurations to see how it affects the generation quality and speed
+- provides an additional script to run various configurations to see how it affects the generation quality and speed

-- it currently supports the following Alpaca-LoRA:
+- currently supports the following Alpaca-LoRA:
   - [tloen/alpaca-lora-7b](https://huggingface.co/tloen/alpaca-lora-7b): the original 7B Alpaca-LoRA checkpoint by tloen
   - [chansung/alpaca-lora-13b](https://huggingface.co/chansung/alpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the same script to tune the original 7B model
   - [chansung/koalpaca-lora-13b](https://huggingface.co/chansung/koalpaca-lora-13b): the 13B Alpaca-LoRA checkpoint by myself(chansung) with the Korean dataset created by [KoAlpaca project](https://github.com/Beomi/KoAlpaca) by Beomi.
 It works for English(user) to Korean(AI) conversations.